Shared Infrastructure Services Project

 Haas Ezzet

-Director of Infrastructure Services, IT Services Michael Fraser
+Interim Director of IT Services Michael Fraser

 Chief Information Security Officer, Assurance Directorate Tony Brett